Bijections between planar maps and planar linear normal $\lambda$-terms with connectivity condition: Bijection from -terms in and to v-trees

-For the ``if'' part, we first need to show that the reverse direction from a v-tree $(T, \ell)$ to a unary-binary tree $S$ is always feasible.
-The only problem that may occur is that, when we want to insert unary nodes to the right branch of a binary node $u$ with $v$ its right child, if $\ell(u) > \leaf(S_v) - \unary(S_v)$, then such insertion is impossible, as its may only decrease $\leaf(S_v) - \unary(S_v)$.
-However, this never happens, as from the construction of $S$ and the conditions of v-trees we have $\leaf(S_v) - \unary(S_v) = 1 + \sum_{i=1}^k \ell(v_k) \geq \ell(u)$, where $v = v_1, \ldots, v_k$ are the children of $u$ in $T$, and the $1$ stands for the leaf added to the left of $v_k$.
-We thus know that the reverse direction from a v-tree $(T, \ell)$ is feasible.
-Now, the unary-binary tree $S$ we obtained is indeed in $\skl^{(1)}_n$, as (\textbf{Linearity}) and (\textbf{Connectedness}) are ensured by the fact that labels in a v-tree are positive, and (\textbf{Normality}) is ensured by the construction for $\psi^{-1}(T)$. \end{proof}
+For the ``if'' part, we first need to show that the reverse direction of $\psi$ is always feasible on a v-tree $(T, \ell)$ to obtain a unary-binary tree $S$.
+The only problem that may occur is that, when we want to insert unary nodes to the right branch of a binary node $u$ with $v$ its right child, if $\ell(u) > \excess(S_v)$, then such insertion is impossible, as it may only decrease $\excess(S_v)$.
+However, this never happens, as from Definition~\ref{defn:psi} and the conditions of v-trees we have $\excess(S_v) = 1 + \sum_{i=1}^k \ell(v_k) \geq \ell(u)$, where $v_1, \ldots, v_k$ are the children of $u$ in $T$, with $v_1 = v$, and the $1$ stands for the leaf added to the left of $v_k$.
+We thus know that the reverse direction of $\psi$ from a v-tree $(T, \ell)$ is feasible.
+Now, the tree $S$ we obtained is indeed in $\skl^{(1)}_n$, as (\textbf{Linearity}) and (\textbf{Connectedness}) are ensured by the fact that labels in a v-tree are positive, and (\textbf{Normality}) is ensured by Definition~\ref{defn:psi}. \end{proof}

 The bijection $\psi$ specializes naturally to skeletons in $\skl^{(2)}$.